kjetilv/statiktalk/README.md

     rapids.factoids().annoyWith(
       "Static typing",
-      "It's recommended by 9 out of 10 dentists", aside = "Prevents gnashing of the teeth you see" )
+      "It's recommended by 9 out of 10 dentists", aside = "Less gnashing of the teeth you see"
+    )
 ```

-The `@Message` annotation adds extension metohds to `RapidsConnection` that will
+The `@Message` annotation adds extension functions to `RapidsConnection` that will
 setup listeners and send messages.

 The message sent was: